rtmigo/xrandom_dart/README.md

 # Speed

 Generating 100 million of random numbers.
+Time is in milliseconds.
 Lower is better.

 | Class              | nextBool | nextInt | nextDouble | next32 | next64 |
 |--------------------|----------|---------|------------|--------|--------|